roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Soon Linda was following the two girls down the hall and out the back door closest to the faculty parking lot.

  "Take us to your car, now the real fun begins," Sally crowed.
-Report_Story #1